Johnny-Ho1/ITM684/VPN.md

 Run the following command to create the public and private key pair for your CA
 - ./easyrsa build-ca
-Fill out the information regarding the common name for your CN, for simplicity, you can just press ENTER to accept the deafult name
+Fill out the information regarding the common name for your CN, for simplicity, you can just press ENTER to accept the default name
 Running this script will also create two very important files for your server ca.crt is the CA’s public certificate file ca.key is the private key that the CA uses to sign certificates for servers and clients